 While courses needed for most liberal arts majors are offered at the College, many students are attracted by the opportunity to study abroad for a comparative examination of their major field or a different perspective on their studies.
 Such programs are generally undertaken during the junior year.
-Colby offers study programs in France, Spain, and Russia.
+Colby offers study programs in France and Spain.

 Colby in Salamanca: This program offers complete integration into the Universidad de Salamanca, where students can take courses in any division alongside Spanish students.
 Students of any major may be accepted provided they have taken at least Spanish 135 and Spanish 231.
 Participants choose to live with Spanish families or in apartments with Spanish students and agree to speak only Spanish for the duration of the program.
 The program is offered for the academic year or the fall or spring semester.

 Colby in Dijon: For students who have satisfied the language requirement, Colby in Dijon offers advanced French language courses as well as courses in literature and history.
 Students live with French families and participate in a rich program of cultural excursions.
 This program is offered during the fall semester only.

 Colby at Bigelow Laboratory for Ocean Sciences: This semester-in-residence program at Bigelow Laboratory in East Boothbay, Maine, is for Colby students interested in gaining an in-depth understanding of oceanography and hands-on research experience through immersion in a professional laboratory environment.
 Available in the fall only, the intensive research experience is focused on ocean science within a changing global climate and covers topics such as microbial oceanography, marine biogeochemistry, the ocean’s role in the global carbon cycle, molecular approaches to biological oceanography, and pelagic ecology.
 Implications for public policy are explored within each of these topics.
 This program offers a unique opportunity for any student interested in becoming a marine scientist.